Does Fake Tan Cause Acne and Breakouts?

 Which Self-Tanners Don’t Cause Acne?

-You need to look for a self-tanner that states that it will not aggravate acne.
+Look for a self-tanner that states it will not aggravate acne.
 If you can’t find one like this, make sure to stay away from any self-tanners that contain animal fats and vegetable oil.
-I really like this lightweight tanning mousse.
-It is quick-drying and doesn’t contain any nut oils.

-These can cause blemishes, pimples and acne breakouts.
+These can cause blemishes, pimples, and acne breakouts.
 It is best to also stay away from self-tanners that contain alcohol, which can also aggravate your skin.
-This is my favorite alcohol-free self-tanner (keep in mind that it does contain oil).

-Which Self-Tanners Do Cause Acne?
+Which Self-Tanners Cause Acne?

-Do not buy self-tanners that contain extra oils, or contain harsh ingredients.
-It is always better to choose self-tanners for sensitive skin or even organic or natural self-tanners.
-These tend to be more gentle on your skin and have a lighter consistency.
+Avoid purchasing self-tanners that contain added oils or harsh ingredients.
+It is always better to choose self-tanners for sensitive skin or opt for organic or natural self-tanners.

 How To Prepare Your Skin To Avoid Breakouts